International Arbitration

 An international network of leading foreign attorneys and experts for your arbitration and post-arbitration proceedings

-We rely on our network of trusted partners (foreign attorneys and experts) in order to offer our clients the best advice on any issue of fact and/or foreign law and in the enforcement of awards.
+We rely on our network of trusted partners (foreign attorneys and experts) in order to offer our clients the best advice on any issue of fact and/or foreign law and on the enforcement of awards.

 A flexible organisation for a tailored assistance